 If things get tough, ask for professional help

 Our last tip on how to deal with anxiety at work is to not do it all by yourself.
-Because sometimes, anxiety is deeply rooted and not merely due to work-related reasons.
+Sometimes, anxiety is deeply rooted and not merely due to work-related reasons.
 Or, it might be too much for you to handle, and it just keeps growing worse.

 Check-in with yourself: Have your symptoms become more intense or frequent?
 Do you feel anxiety outside the office?
 Have you started to avoid situations and places that might trigger an anxious response?

 If your anxiety has escalated to the point that your quality of life is affected, don’t hesitate to seek professional help.
 If left untreated, anxiety can take over your life and lead to depression.

 Anxiety takes its toll on your personal life, and it hinders your professional development as well.
 It doesn’t have to be this way, though.
 Your mental health deserves the same attention your physical health does.
 Try these tips on how to deal with anxiety at work, but if you feel like the symptoms aren’t subsiding, consult a mental health professional.